 John Martin Reservoir

-One of the best reasons for fishing Colorado at John Martin Reservoir near Hasty is the vast variety of fish caught throughout the year.
+One of the best reasons for fishing in Colorado at John Martin Reservoir near Hasty is the variety of fish caught throughout the year.
 Start the year off by fishing for crappie and saugeye.
 The most popular time to go fishing at this reservoir is early to mid-summer when the bass and vipers are biting.
 Even on the hottest days of the summer, night fishing for catfish can be great.
-Finally, when the days begin to cool, the crappie and vipers start biting again.
+Finally, when the days begin to cool, the crappie start biting again.

 Camping and Fishing in Colorado